CentroDL/godot/projects/project_two/group_project_code_reviews.md

 ### Create Issues for the project

 Use the application!
-Look for glaring problems, and then explore a little further to see how the code is being used to make each feature and each page work!
+Look for glaring problems.
+Are there broken links?
+Explore a little further to see how the code is being used to make each feature and each page work!